telerik/kendo-ui-core/docs/aspnet-mvc/helpers/dropdownlist/overview.md

 ---
 title: Overview
-page_title: DropDownList HtmlHelper extension for Kendo UI DropDownList | Kendo UI documentation
+page_title: Overview | Kendo UI DropDownList HtmlHelper
-description: How to bind a Kendo UI DropDownList for ASP.NET MVC, configure a server-side wrapper for Kendo UI DropDownlist Widget.
+description: "Get started with the server-side wrapper for the Kendo UI DropDownList widget for ASP.NET MVC."
+slug: overview_dropdownlisthelper_aspnetmvc
+position: 1
 ---

-# DropDownList
+# DropDownList HtmlHelper Overview

-The DropDownList HtmlHelper extension is a server-side wrapper for the [Kendo UI DropDownList](/api/javascript/ui/dropdownlist) widget.
+The DropDownList HtmlHelper extension is a server-side wrapper for the [Kendo UI DropDownList](https://demos.telerik.com/kendo-ui/dropdownlist/index) widget.

 ## Getting Started

+### The Basics

-There are two ways to bind a Kendo DropDownList for ASP.NET MVC:
+There are two ways to bind a Kendo UI DropDownList for ASP.NET MVC:

-*   **server** - the data will be serialized to the client.
-No Ajax requests will be made.
+* `server`&mdash;The data is serialized to the client.
+No Ajax requests are made.
-*   **ajax** - the dropdownlist will make ajax request to get the data.
+* `ajax`&mdash;The DropDownList makes Ajax requests to get the data.

-### Configure the DropDownList for Server Binding
+### Server Binding

-Here is how to configure the Kendo DropDownList  for server binding to the Northwind Products table using Linq to SQL:
+Below are listed the steps for you to follow when configuring the Kendo UI DropDownList for server binding to the Northwind **Products** table using Linq to SQL.

-1. Make sure you have followed all the steps from the [Introduction](/aspnet-mvc/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for ASP.NET MVC]({% slug overview_aspnetmvc %}).

-2. Create a new action method and pass the Products table as the model:
+**Step 2** Create a new action method and pass the **Products** table as the model.

+###### Example

         public ActionResult Index()
         {